Henry Cisneros: Secretary of Housing and Urban Development

-In his first full week as Secretary, Cisneros was confronted by the unprecedented growing number of homeless in the country's cities, and declared homelessness "a highest priority."
+In his first full week as Secretary, Cisneros was confronted by the unprecedented growth in the number of homeless in the country's cities and declared homelessness "a highest priority."
 He quickly recommended that an economic stimulus package include $100 million to $150 million for homeless programs that mix housing and social services.
-Cisneros tapped Andrew Cuomo to serve as an assistant housing secretary, in charge of homelessness.
+Cisneros tapped Andrew Cuomo to serve as an assistant housing secretary, responsible for homelessness.
 He spent an evening touring a shelter and the streets in Washington, D.C.
-One night in late December 1994, he walked the streets of Minneapolis and St. Paul, talking to the homeless and later flopped for the night in a shelter in an effort to understand homelessness firsthand.
-The next day he announced $7.3 million in HUD for five Minnesota state projects for homeless youth and families.
+One night in late December 1994, he walked the streets of Minneapolis and St. Paul, talking to people without housing, and later flopped for the night in a shelter in an effort to understand homelessness firsthand.
+The next day, he announced $7.3 million in HUD funding for five Minnesota state projects for homeless youth and families.
 However, his efforts to alleviate the problem were often thwarted by a slow-moving bureaucracy.
 He described his frustration to Jill Smolowe in Time: "I can't believe how gridlocked the system is ... how irrelevant it is to things that are happening out in the country."

 During his term, Cisneros reformed the public housing system.
-With his position, he inherited the massive undertaking to oversee the implementation of the HOPE VI program.
-Initially authorized as part of the Housing and Community Development Act of 1992, the HOPE VI program represented a dramatic turnaround in public housing policy and one of the most ambitious urban redevelopment efforts in the nation's history.
-The program is designed to tear down and redevelop severely distressed public housing projects, occupied by poor families, into redesigned mixed-income housing.
+In his position, he inherited the massive undertaking of overseeing the implementation of the HOPE VI program.
+Initially authorized under the Housing and Community Development Act of 1992, the HOPE VI program marked a dramatic turnaround in public housing policy and was one of the most ambitious urban redevelopment efforts in the nation's history.
+The program is designed to tear down and redevelop severely distressed public housing projects occupied by low-income families into mixed-income housing.
 To do this, Section 8 housing vouchers are provided to enable the original residents to rent apartments in the private market.
-Bruce Katz, vice president and founding director of the Metropolitan Policy Program at the Brookings Institution, said at a July 14, 2009, event there that HOPE VI is generally considered to be one of the most successful urban regeneration initiatives in the past half century.

-As Secretary, Cisneros worked diligently to make the program his own, and said HOPE VI was the last gasp for public housing.
-By the end of his term, Cisneros through his agency had renovated 250 of the worst public housing projects, authorized the demolition of 43,000 mostly vacant units, and advocated for demolishing a total of 100,000 units by the year 2000 in major urban cities.
+As Secretary, Cisneros said HOPE VI was the last gasp for public housing.
+By the end of his term, Cisneros, through his agency, had renovated 250 public housing projects, authorized the demolition of 43,000 mostly vacant units, and advocated for demolishing a total of 100,000 units by the year 2000 in major urban cities.
 HOPE VI was not without controversy, and Cisneros even appeared on Montel Williams' talk show to discuss HUD's plan to raze America's most crime-ridden, dilapidated housing projects and replace them with attractive new homes with modern amenities in mixed-use developments.